YTorres20/Irrigation_Main_App/Irrigation_Main_App/README.md

 ---
 ### Workflow
--Launch the GUI.
+- Launch the GUI.
--Use the Recording feature to capture and save new images.
+- Use the Recording feature to capture and save new images.
--Once moisture readings are available (in moistures.csv), run Consolidation.
+- Once moisture readings are available (in moistures.csv), run Consolidation.
--View or upload the consolidated results as needed.
+- View or upload the consolidated results as needed.

 ## Future Enhancements
 - **Roboflow integration:** Uploading and downloading datasets directly from the GUI